 When growing your organization, sending questionnaires helps build trust with new business associates.
 Sending annual assessments shows that you are proactively managing third-party risk.
 It also signals that you are safe to work with.

 There are certain topics your security questionnaire should cover that can help you close more deals.

 The content of security questionnaires varies by organization.
-But they all have the same goal.
-You want to find out if you can trust a prospective vendor to protect your business data.
+But they all have the same goal: vendor security.
+You want to find out if you can trust a prospective service provider to protect your business and customer data.
 Including the following topics should help you find out.

 Asking about security and privacy certifications is a great place to start.
 See if a potential business associate has any of the following certifications:

 - SOC 2

 - ISO 27001

 - HIPAA (if you handle protected medical data)